francescoup/hacker-news-app/README.md

 ### General info
-This app fetch the data from HackerNews free api, and then display it ten at a timeh a load more button.
+This app fetch the data from HackerNews free api, and then display it ten at a time with a load more button.
 * A simple page to display the news.
 * A load more bottom to show more news.
 * A save bottom to save the more interesting news.